MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-16-project2-fighting-group/data/outer/census/Readme/2021POA_readme.txt

 Postal Areas exclude postcodes that are not street delivery areas.
 These include post office boxes, mail back competitions, large volume receivers and specialist delivery postcodes.
 These postcodes are only valid for postal addresses and are not a valid location for population data.

 Where POAs cross state or territory borders, standard Census products will provide data for the entire POA.
-The following table lists these POAs
+The following table lists these POAs,

 POAs that cross state / territory borders +----------+------------------------------+---------------------------------------------------------+